Portsmouth & District Billiards & Snooker Association

 All rounds in all competitions (including team knockout) including Semi-finals to be played at the home players club and only the final to be played at a neutral venue.
 In the Semi-finals, the home team will be responsible for refereeing.
 The finals will be staged at venues decided by the sponsor, or the Executive Committee.
 Referees will be appointed only for the finals of team competitions, and will be paid expenses by the Association, through the local referees’ association.

 43. Individual scratch competitions will be seeded.
-The champion will be entered into the appropriate national competition at the Association’s expense if desired and if the champion informs the Competition Secretary of his/her wish.
-Individual and unchanged pairs champions, both scratch and handicap will be exempt from entry fees the following year, subject to age qualification (Under-30s) or imposed ban.
+Individual and unchanged pairs champions, both scratch and handicap will be exempt from entry fees the following year.
 For all Scratch Singles in Snooker and Billiards that two seeds to be nominated and for the draw to be made right through to the final.
 Each match will be drawn to determine who is home and away players.

 44. The names of winning teams, pairs and individuals shall be engraved on trophies at the cost and direction of the Association and the trophies shall be presented at the venues of singles and pairs competition finals, or at a suitable venue in the case of league and team competitions after end of season accounts have been settled.
 All trophies, after presentation, must remain at the premises of the winners’ club until collection by the Trophies Secretary or his deputy for the following year, unless special dispensation is given by the Trophies Secretary in certain cases.
 Trophies must be maintained in a clean and serviceable state; clubs or individuals will be invoiced if any trophy has to be cleaned or repaired professionally.
 All trophies held by the Association are perpetual and cannot be won outright but, if any trophy be won by the same person/s for three successive years, a miniature replica shall be awarded to the winning person/s.
 Individual snooker competition winners will receive a memento in the form of a trophy selected by the Executive Committee.

-45. “Wall of Shame” – If a player fails to play ONE competition match without informing his/her opponent, then that player will be disqualified from entering the same competition(s) the following season.
+45. If a player fails to play ONE competition match without informing his/her opponent, then that player may be disqualified from entering the same competition(s) the following season.

 46. TEAM HANDICAP KNOCKOUT.
 Playing format is the same as for league play to 200-up but no points are ‘won’ by individual games – only aggregate points decide the winning team.
 In the event that the aggregate points are level after the six games, the winners shall be the team that won most individual games or, if a tie persists, a player from each team will be drawn by lot and they will contest a 50-up game using quarter of the handicaps, rounded up if a half-point results.
 The team whose player wins the play-off will be the winners.
 A result sheet/card must be completed and posted on the League Results Group for each match in this competition.
 It is essential that all details including handicaps be entered.